alaffin12/stackedit/Caught by Stradh.md

 * There is a repository of ancient knowledge away to the south, near the snowy and shadowed peak of Mount of Storms, which Barovians call Mount Ghakis.
 It is a forbidden place for the Vistani, but One of Life might know more.

 If the players seek the Fortune Teller One of Life she will peer into their future:
-> "You are not meant to be here.
-You are outsiders, trapped.
-But not prisoners, not part of his game.
+> "Interesting, you are not meant to be here.
+Like us - the Vistani - you are not part of this place, it's endless loop of hopes broken and dreams crushed.
+You are outsiders.
+And you are trapped.

 One of Life